RorschachChen/freq-bd-detector-torch/README.md

-# Rethinking the Backdoor Attacks' Triggers: A Frequency Perspective
 This is the unofficial pytorch implementation of the ICCV paper: 'Rethinking the Backdoor Attacks' Triggers: A Frequency Perspective .'

-This implementation includes: 1) a sample of developing a supervised backdoored data detector in the frequency domain, which achieves an averaging 98.50% detection rate under attack and model agnostic settings over eight different backdoor attacks.

 # Requirments
 pytorch;<br>